Beuth-Erdelt/DBMS-Benchmarker/README.md

 Example for `QUERY_FILE`:
 ```
 {
   'name': 'Some simple queries',
   'intro': 'Some describing text about this benchmark test setup',
   'factor': 'mean',
   'queries':
   [
     {
       'title': "Count all rows in test",
       'query': "SELECT COUNT(*) FROM test",
       'numWarmup': 5,
       'numCooldown': 2,
+      'delay': 0,
       'numRun': 10,
     },
   ]
 }
 ```